-Joseph studied composition at the University of Chicago, and film scoring at UCLA, where he interned at Hans Zimmer’s Remote Control Productions and won the BMI / Jerry Goldsmith Film Scoring Scholarship.
-The first film he scored (James Austen’s Alleyway) was featured in the Collected Voices Film Festival.
+Joseph is currently writing music for independently produced political ads.
+He studied composition at the University of Chicago and film scoring at UCLA, where he interned at Hans Zimmer’s Remote Control Productions and won the BMI / Jerry Goldsmith Film Scoring Scholarship.
 In addition to composing, Joseph has directed the a cappella group Run for Cover and spent three winters as a ski instructor in Telluride, Colorado.

 Additional music and videos are available upon request.